What do I get out of this?

 - Designate a team Captain- this person will be responsible for making sure all team members are kept up to date with any program updates or information from the Program Manager.

-- Fill out the Team Questionnaire – in detail if possible – this will help us match you with the best “client”.
-AIR Team Questionnaire
+- Once provided, fill out the AIR Team Questionnaire – in detail if possible – this will help us match you with the best “client”.

-- Attend the kickoff on October 1st, in person or virtually.
+- Attend the kickoff on February 8, 2018, in person or virtually (loctation TBD).

-- Have at least two face-to-face meetings with your “client” after the kick-off – This helps you and the client understand each other better and allows for personalities to shine thru on the sites you create.
+- Have at least one face-to-face meeting per week with your “client” and designated mentor after the kick-off – This helps you and the client understand each other better and allows for personalities to shine thru on the sites you create.

 - Meet with your team, or at least contact each other, and stay in contact at least weekly.